 The AAP recommends sleepers or other sleep clothing as alternatives to blankets, or no covering.
-However, a Baby Merlin's Magic Sleep Suit or other weighted sleep clothing are prohibited.
-Swaddling is only allowed using a non-restrictive swaddle sack, where allowed by licensing.
+However, a Baby Merlin's Magic Sleep Suit is prohibited.
+Swaddling is only allowed using a swaddle sack, where allowed by licensing.
 The use of swaddle sacks will be stopped when any of the following occur: